3scale/apicast-operator/doc/quickstart-guide.md

 running and ready.

-To do so verify that the `readyReplicas` field of the Kubernetes Deployment associated to the APIcast object is 1 or wait until it is:
+To do so verify that the `readyReplicas` field of the Kubernetes Deployment associated with the APIcast object is 1 or wait until it is:

 ```
 $ echo $(kubectl get deployment apicast-example-apicast -o jsonpath='{.status.readyReplicas}')